Importance of Social Support in Addiction Treatment and Recovery

 Support groups provide a valuable service to individuals going through recovery.
 They serve as a way to build social bonds and friendships with others who understand what the recovering addict has been through.

-The non-judgmental environment of inpatient treatment provides space to process the complicated emotions attached to recovery.
+The non-judgmental environment of addiction treatment provides space to process the complicated emotions attached to recovery.
 It also serves as a constant reminder that others have gone through the same trials and successfully come out on the other side.

 Feelings of hopelessness and depression often follow the more obvious physical symptoms of drug withdrawal.
 The brain needs time to learn how to function without drugs.
 During this time, users may feel that they will never be happy again or that life will always feel hopeless.
 Suicide, self-harm and drug relapse can all occur as a result.